Dmytro Teslenko is a great 3D artist from Ukraine.

-I found Dmytro Teslenko portfolio few days ago on Behance, and when I saw his beautiful 3D manta, I knew I had to interview this great digital artist: what a hell of beautiful picture he just did!
+Actually, I found his portfolio few days ago on Behance, and when I saw his beautiful 3D mantis.
+I knew I had to interview this great digital artist: what a hell of beautiful picture he just did!

-Dmytro Teslenko is a 3D artist from Ukraine, who loves insects and living things.
+Dmytro Teslenko loves insects and living things.
 He masters obviously realism and technics, and it’s always for me a great pleasure to see a mentis on macro close-up.
 We have so much to learn from nature, and Dmytro imitates it with great skills.
 Let’s learn more from him!

 Hi Dmytro !
 Can you describe yourself for the readers ?